How Obfuscating iOS Logic Enhances iOS App Security

 Signing Credentials (see Signing Secure iOS apps)

-Obfuscate iOS Logic on iOS apps using Appdome
+How to Implement Obfuscate iOS Logic in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Obfuscate iOS Logic without an SDK or gateway: